 What’s the difference between ‘self-employed’ and ‘independent contractor’?

-The difference between self-employed people and independent contractors depends on many factors, including where you work, what industry you’re in and government agency.
+The difference between self-employed people and independent contractors depends on many factors, including where you work, what industry you’re in and even differs by government agency.
 The following are generalities, so you’ll want to check with your lawyer or accountant when making business decisions.

 All independent contractors are considered self-employed, but not all self-employed people are independent contractors.